sylvaticus/DICEModel.jl/README.md

 The licence of the original GAMS code has never being specified.
 The Julia port itself (and only that) is MIT.

-Two functions are provided: `run_dice(scnario_name)` to run one of the official 10 scenarios, or `run_dice(;optimizer,bounds,kwargs...)` to specific custom solver engine (and eventually its option), equality or inequality constraints on any variable or to override some parameters.
-This function is the one internally used by the `run_dice(scnario_name)` function.
+Two functions are provided: `run_dice_scenario(scenario_name)` to run one of the official 10 scenarios, or `run_dice(;optimizer,bounds,kwargs...)` to specific custom solver engine (and eventually its option), equality or inequality constraints on any variable or to override some parameters.
+This function is the one internally used by the `run_dice-scenario(scnario_name)` function.